gilescoope/shader-graph-nodes/Nodes/Complex/README.md

 |  Complex Logarithm |  Out = ln (A) |
 |  Complex Exponential  | Out = e ^ A  |
 |  Complex Power  |  Out = A ^ B |

-The x component of each Vector2 is the real part of the complex number, the y component the imaginary part.

 Addition and subtraction can be accomplished with the standard vector nodes.
 The modulus and argument of a complex number can be extracted using the polar coordinates node.